riccardone/EventStore.Tools.Linker/README.md

         }
     }
 ```
-To use the ReplicaService you pass the origin and the destination of the data replication.
-Eact ReplicationService is a link between Origin and Destination.
-It is possible run multiple ReplicationService's for more complex scenarios.
-The Position of the replica can be saved on both sides but it's better to save it on the destination as in the example.
+To use the LinkerService you pass the origin and the destination of the data replication.
+Eact LinkerService is a link between Origin and Destination.
+It is possible run multiple LinkerService's for more complex scenarios.
+The Position of the replica can be saved on both sides but it's better to save it on the destination.
+If you want to control where to save the position you can build your PositionRepository and pass it to the LinkerService.

 # Use filters
 ## Include streams filters